Terms of Engagement

 Under Trust Account regulations, the Anti-Money Laundering and Countering of Financing of Terrorism Act and the procedures for electronic registration of land transactions, we are legally required to have a copy of identification or documentation verifying the identity of every client, and for certain transactions we may require your IRD number and other personal information such as address verification.
 Please do not be offended if we ask for verification of your identity or other information.

 Storing of records

 We will retain your physical file for the minimum period required by law after which it will be destroyed.
-This does not include any documents we agree to hold for you in safe custody, ie deeds, wills etc, which will be destroyed at a later date.
-The papers or documentation produced by us in the course of acting on your instructions are the property of Bannister & von Dadelszen.
+Any documents we agree to hold for you in safe custody, e.g. Deeds, Wills etc, which may be destroyed at a later date.
+Our precedent documents and the papers or documentation produced by us while acting for you remain the property of Bannister & von Dadelszen.

-If you have any concerns or complaints that you prefer not to raise with the partner named in the attached letter with overall responsibility for this matter, then please refer your complaint to our Practice Manager.
+If you have any concerns or complaints that you prefer not to raise with the partner named in the attached letter with overall responsibility for this matter, then please refer your complaint with another partner.
 They may be contacted by letter, by email email@example.com or by telephoning 06 870 7820.
 We are committed to resolving any issues as soon as possible and complaints will be dealt with at no cost to you.

 Professional Indemnity Insurance

-We hold Professional Indemnity Insurance cover that exceeds the minimum standards as specified by the New Zealand Law Society.
+We hold Professional Indemnity Insurance cover exceeding the minimum required by the New Zealand Law Society.